jhhfrjou/BishScript-Interpreter-PLC-CW/usermanual.md

 `import explained.csv as e|` is not valid

-If you like cutting corners and are going to use CSV files that starts with a capital letter you can omit the as part and use the initial file name to refer to that file inside of the statement.
+To make things easier, CSV files that starts with a capital letter can use the initial file name to refer to that file inside of the statement.

 `import Example.csv |`  is valid and the file will be referred to as Example in the condition.